 - Purchase of immovable properties abroad in the own name and family member’s name is allowed for up to USD 50 million per person per year.

-- Transfer to any person abroad up to USD 50,000 per year; however, in case of transfer fund of Thai emigrants or to their families or relatives who are permanent residents are allowed freely.
+- Transfer to any person abroad up to USD 50,000 per year; however, in case of transfer of funds of Thai emigrants or to their families or relatives who are permanent residents are allowed freely.

-- Transfers for other purposes are generally allowed except for certain purposes such as the purchase or exchange of foreign currencies with non-residents and derivatives transactions, which require prior approval from the Bank of Thailand.
+- Transfers for other purposes are generally allowed except for specific purposes, such as purchasing or exchanging foreign currencies with non-residents and derivatives transactions, which require prior approval from the Bank of Thailand.